 I half-heartedly followed the old man's advice and blocked the pipe with my hand, and lo and behold!

 The bottom of the pond suddenly caved in and my legs were buried up to my knees.

 If the pipe was not installed, water would gush out from everywhere and it would be like a bottomless swamp.

-5 Palms Warm Well Oasis, Yuma, California, U.S.
+Five Palms Hot Springs (Warm Well Oasis), Yuma, California, U.S.